-I am a PhD Candidate in comparative political economy.
-My research focuses primarily on business influence in politics, with an emphasis on regulation, corruption, and energy policy.
-I am also interested in the use of data science tools and methods of causal inference in political economy research.
-My research has been published in the American Political Science Review and British Journal of Political Science, among others.
+I am a PhD Candidate in Political Economy.
+My research focuses on the ways individuals, businesses, and interest groups use politics for private gain.
+My work has been published in the American Political Science Review and British Journal of Political Science, among other outlets.

 Prior to Yale, I worked as a Data Scientist for TrueCar, Inc., as an economic consultant at Compass Lexecon, and as a researcher at Stanford University.
 I hold B.A. degrees in Political Economy and Asian Studies (Japan) from UC Berkeley.